ZiggyCreatures/FusionCache/docs/Backplane.md

 One detail that may be interesting to know is what happens when a notification is sent.

-When you think about it, there are 3 things that could be done after some data changes (at least theoretically):
+When we think about it, there are 3 things that could be done after some data changes (at least theoretically):
 1. **ACTIVE:** send the change notification, including the updated data
 2. **PASSIVE:** send the change notification, and each client will update it immediately
 3. **LAZY:** send the change notification, and each client will remove their local version of the data (since it's old now)